rwth-i6/returnn/CONTRIBUTING.md

   (If you are not an expert in Python, you will likely not know about PEP8 or standard Python conventions.
    In that case, I very much recommend to use an IDE like PyCharm which will help you keeping these standards.)
 * Make sure all tests pass.
+* At the time being, we want to support earlier versions of TF 1 (consider at least TF 1.8, but maybe even TF 1.4).
+  So do not break existing setups.
+  However, for new features, it is ok to target TF >=1.14 (which already provides `tf.compat`), and in general to use newer TF features (even maybe TF >=2), as long as this is just optional.
+  For older TF support, `TFCompat.py` might be helpful.
+(See code for examples.)

 About new features: